Sanish32/VulnerableBankApp/README.md

 If you want to create a new user, open up the terminal and go into this folder.
 Then, type ``python3 manage.py createsuperuser``.
 Then, you will be asked to enter new username, email and password.
 Only enter username and password while skipping email section by pressing enter button.

 This will make the user as superuser status.
-To downgrade the status, type ``python3 manage.py shell``.
+To downgrade the status, in 2 following ways:
+i) type ``python3 manage.py shell``.

 ``
 from django.contrib.auth.models import User
 Update Bob's superuser status
 bob = User.objects.get(username='bob')
 bob.is_superuser = False